Akanshaa-negi/Zomato_Insights_Dashboard/README.md

-Project Name: Zomato Analytics Dashboard
+# Zomato Analytics Dashboard
-Prepared By: Akansha Negi

 1. Introduction
-The Zomato Analytics Dashboard aims to provide insights into food delivery performance, restaurant reviews, and customer preferences.
+- The Zomato Analytics Dashboard aims to provide insights into food delivery performance, restaurant reviews, and customer preferences.
 It will help stakeholders identify trends, improve delivery operations, and enhance customer satisfaction.
 2. Objectives
 - Track order and delivery performance.
 - Monitor restaurant reviews and ratings.